python/devguide/motivations.rst

 ===========================================

 CPython core developers participate in the core development process for a variety of reasons.
-Being accepted as a core reviewer indicates that an individual is interested in acquiring those responsibilities, has the ability to collaborate effectively with existing core developers, and has had the time available to demonstrate both that interest and that ability.
+Being accepted as a core developer indicates that an individual is interested in acquiring those responsibilities, has the ability to collaborate effectively with existing core developers, and has had the time available to demonstrate both that interest and that ability.